uidaholib/collectionbuilder-csv-template/pages/about.md

 ![blot logo]({{ '/assets/img/blot_transparent_black.png' | relative_url }}){:.img-fluid .mb-4}

-This digital collection currently contains 46 issues from 2010 to 2021.
+This digital collection currently contains 21 issues from 1946 to 1951 and 64 issues from 2005 to 2021.
-These PDFs were created by Blot staff and originally published on ISSUU to provide digital access in addition to their print magazine.
+The PDFs starting from 2010 were created by Blot staff and originally published on ISSUU to provide digital access in addition to their print magazine.
-We will be digitizing earlier issues that are held in the U of I Special Collections.

 ## Acknowledgements